 5. Enough sleep

 People need different amounts of sleep to feel rested.
 If you don’t know what your optimal sleep is, 8 hours is a good starting point.
-What time do you need to go to bed to get 8 hours of sleep?
+What time do you need to go to bed to get 8 hours of sleep and still get up for your morning routine?
 Plan accordingly and know when you need to be in bed and shut down.
-If it takes you a while to drift off, plan for that time.
-If time tends to get away from you in the evening, try setting a bedtime alarm in addition to your morning alarm!
+If it takes you awhile to drift off, plan for that time.
+If time tends to get away from you after finishing your evening routine, try setting a bedtime alarm in addition to your morning alarm!

 Most days I wake up at the same time, but sometimes it shifts for some reason.
 I always like to know sooner rather than later if I’ll need to go to bed a touch earlier OR if I can indulge in an extra episode of Grey’s Anatomy 😉

-Bonus Tip: If you’re planning to start a new morning routine, start small.
+Bonus Tip: If you’re planning to start a new morning routine for moms, start small.
 Set your alarm for just 15 minutes before the kids wake.

 If you found this helpful, please pin to Pinterest and share with your friends!